BrentIO/FireFly/controller/support/OLED_screens/index.md

 While errors are present, the OLED will not sleep, and return to this screen after a period of inactivity.

+Errors are displayed with the newest error on the bottom of the screen.

 ### Intro
 ![Error Intro](./images/error_intro.svg)